2022 Washington Huskies football team

-The 2022 Washington Huskies football team represented the University of Washington as a member of the Pac–12 Conference during the 2022 NCAA Division I FBS football season.
-Led by first-year head coach Kalen DeBoer, the Huskies played their home games at Husky Stadium in Seattle.
+The 2022 Washington Huskies football team represented the University of Washington as a member of the Pac-12 Conference during the 2022 NCAA Division I FBS football season.
+Led by first-year head coach Kalen DeBoer, the Huskies compiled an overall record of 11–2 with a mark of 7–2 in conference play, placing in a three-way tie for second in the Pac-12.
+Washington was invited to Alamo Bowl, where the Huskies defeated Texas.
+The team played home games at Husky Stadium in Seattle.